 There are a variety of property types to choose from when looking for real estate in Vancouver.
-There are 1,401 houses, 0 townhouses, and 663 condos for sale.
-The average listing price in Vancouver for all home types is $2,804,869, which is 68% higher than February 2017.
+There are 1,691 houses, 0 townhouses, and 1,313 condos for sale.
+For past listings, search our Vancouver sold listings and Vancouver expired listings The average listing price in Vancouver for all home types is $2,324,578, which is 19% higher than July 2017.
 There are many popular cities surrounding Vancouver, including Richmond, West Vancouver, North Vancouver, Burnaby, Delta, New Westminster, Belcarra that offer a variety of home prices and unique areas to live.
-Vancouver also has many options for buyers with 2,087 active rental listings and an average lease price of $undefined.

 Vancouver is home to 37 unique neighbourhoods.
-Popular neighbourhoods include Downtown, with 248 active real estate listings, Trout Lake, with 164 active real estate listings, and Kensington, with 164 active real estate listings.
+Popular neighbourhoods include Downtown, with 445 active real estate listings, Renfrew-Collingwood, with 297 active real estate listings, and Collingwood, with 297 active real estate listings.

 Residents of the City of Vancouver are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.26% per year.
 To see where your property tax payments go, see below for an example.